FusionAuth/fusionauth-csharp-client/README.md

 For additional information and documentation on FusionAuth refer to [https://fusionauth.io](https://fusionauth.io).

-> **Read this first: **: This library has been deprecated and you should use the .NET Core FusionAuth library instead.
+> **Read this first:** This library has been deprecated and you should use the .NET Core FusionAuth library instead.
 See https://github.com/FusionAuth/fusionauth-netcore-client

 **Note:** This project uses a slightly different file layout than other C# and Visual Studio projects.
 This is a Java convention that we carried over to all of our client libraries to keep consistency.